 Let’s Celebrate Music Monday:

-- Sing-Along: Get the kids singing and dancing to their favorite tunes.
-Offer different musical instruments so they can create their own sounds and rhythms.
+1. Sing-along: Have the kids sing and dance to their favorite tunes.
+Provide different musical instruments so they can create their own sounds and rhythms.

 Ways to Celebrate with Simple, Healthy Options and Staying Active!

-- Try Meal Prep or Cooking: Get the kids involved in creating a healthy meal together.
+1. Try Meal Prep or Cooking: Get the kids to create a healthy meal together.
 Try these Healthy Packed Lunch Ideas

-- Let’s Have A Tasting Party: Have each child bring a favorite healthy food or snack.
-Let the kids try all the foods, introducing new textures and flavors.
+7. Let’s Have a Tasting Party: Have each child bring a favorite healthy food or snack.
+Then, let the kids try all the foods, introducing new textures and flavors.

-- Create A Classroom Cookbook: Compile a recipe book with each child’s favorite family recipe.
-Have them include a picture they drew to go with their recipe.
+11. Create a Classroom Cookbook: Compile a recipe book with each child’s favorite family recipe.
+Have them include a picture they drew to accompany their recipe.

 Today, let’s celebrate teamwork and the three C’s – communication, collaboration, and cooperation!